 Hundreds of species of colourful flowers bloom in the region in different growing seasons of the year.
 Many of them are endemic and threatened; hence the government has restricted human activity here.
 Among the animals found here are Himalayan black bears, brown bears, snow leopards, red foxes, Himalayan tahrs, musk deer and monals.
 The best thing about this Valley of Flowers trekking package is that it also gives you a chance to visit Hemkund Sahib.
 This is a highly revered Sikh gurdwara, and is located about 15200 feet above sea level.
 The Hemkund Sahib trek starts from the small village of Ghangaria, and the 7 km distance is generally covered in seven hours.
 From Ghangaria, there is a well-maintained path, leading to the pilgrimage site.
 There is a lake behind the gurdwara, where you may relax and click photos.
 The shrine is designed like a star, and it was constructed in the 1980s by personnels of the Indian Army.

-Begin your Valley of Flowers trek from the village, post stepping out of the hotel.
-Just after a kilometre, you will reach the entry gate of the Valley of Flowers National Park, where you will buy tickets.
-Inside, the trail is lined with colourful flowers of numerous species, which make the excursion extremely spellbinding.
-After a kilometre, you reach a pretty bridge across a stream, and all around you, towering mountains will be visible.
+Begin your Valley of Flowers trek from the village at around 9 in the morning, post stepping out of the hotel.
+Just after a kilometer, you will reach the entry gate of the Valley of Flowers National Park, where you will get the tickets.
+Inside, the trail is lined with colorful flowers of numerous species, which make the excursion extremely spellbinding.
+After a kilometer, you reach a pretty bridge across a stream, and all around you, towering mountains will be visible.
 By now, the well-laid out trail will have transformed into a narrow rocky path.

 After trekking on a relatively flatter land, you will enter the magnificent valley.
 Before you arrive here, you will walk on another picturesque river crossing.
 From here you will be able to see four distinct vegetation zones of the Himalayas with ease.
 The lowest portions of the valley are covered with spruces, deodars and firs while the sections above them have lush grass and rhododendron shrubs.
 Lift up your eyes further and you will notice brown rocky slopes, which will always be covered with snow at their uppermost sections.